oxyplot/docs/getting-started/hello-wpf-xaml.rst

 .. image:: wpf-add-reference.png

-In the "Manage NuGet packages" dialog, search for "OxyPlot" and select the "OxyPlot.Wpf" package:
+In the "Manage NuGet packages" dialog, search for "OxyPlot" (activate the Include prerelease option) and select the "OxyPlot.Wpf" package:

 .. image:: wpf-install-package.png